Prisma Datasource

 Overview

-Prisma-as-datasource plugin provide functionality to access most popular databases like, PostgreSQL, MySQL, SQL Server, SQLite, MongoDB, CockroachDB, Planetscale and MariaDB through Prisma ORM.
+Prisma-as-datasource plugin provides functionality to access most popular databases like, PostgreSQL, MySQL, SQL Server, SQLite, MongoDB, CockroachDB, Planetscale and MariaDB through Prisma ORM.

 "Prisma: Bridging Databases for Seamless Development.
 One Toolkit, Any Database."